HsuChe/Stock-Market-Analysis/README.md

   Range("K" & UniqueIndex).NumberFormat = "0.00%"
   ```

-After TotalVolume is returned to the right column, it needs to be resetted for the next unique value and we can update UniqueIndex to make sure the next update on our summary table is in the right cell
+After TotalVolume is returned to the right column, it needs to be resetted for the next unique value and we can update UniqueIndex to make sure the next update on our summary table is in the right cell.

 ```sh
   TotalVolume = 0